-While at Litmos it's been a common theme amongst the growing customer base.
+While at Litmos it’s been a common theme amongst the growing customer base.
 They are tired of complex, error-prone, frustrating Learning Management Systems, and seek out something simple and effective that everyone can use and enjoy.
 My favorite part of demoing Litmos is seeing smiles grow as those new to Litmos click through the system for the first time.
-The latest case study from Gigya is a perfect example.
+The recent study is a perfect example.
 Here is what Kyle Ketelsen, Enterprise Business Development Manager at Gigya, had to say about their recent switch to the Litmos LMS:

 “Litmos was easy to deploy and has benefited our employees greatly for ongoing sales training.”

 “The cost, usability and step-by-step navigation made Litmos a no-brainer for us.
 It is easy for admins to use, whether they are adding or removing people from the system, or creating courses and tasks for their teams to complete.”

 Gigya ultimately needed a training solution that would motivate managers to create courses and encourage employees to complete them.
 And doesn’t everyone?
 It really can and should be that simple.
 The idea that large creative teams are required to create training content is outdated.
 I’m not saying that a high level of course development is no longer necessary at all.
 But I am saying that fewer and fewer projects truly require it.
 The basic idea of sharing knowledge should not be so complicated.
 And it isn’t.
 New technologies like mobile video streaming are proving that every day.